Bomb the Bass: Pushing the needle: The accelerated success of "Beat Dis"

 While the bass line and drum tracks of "Beat Dis" were written by Simenon, the rest of the track was compiled from samples.
 Having already taken a part-time sound course at the School of Audio Engineering in Holloway, Simenon was able to build "Beat Dis" himself - assisted in the process by producer Pascal Gabriel, who went on to experience his own success as co-producer of S'Express and a wide variety of other artists.

 According to the BBC, which featured "Beat Dis" on their clip-based TOTP2 show, the track contains an alleged 72 samples, including lifts from hip hop like Public Enemy, funk (including The Jimmy Castor Bunch), and Ennio Morricone.
 Also featured were dialogue clips from the television shows Dragnet and Thunderbirds.
 Talking to Sound on Sound magazine many years later, Simenon said of the track's construction: "I suppose I was tuned in to what was current at the time and was able to pick and choose what I wanted with some knowledge of how it should be applied."

 He co-produced Neneh Cherry's "Buffalo Stance" after a chance encounter with Jamie Morgan of band Morgan-McVey in London nightclub The Wag, where Simenon was doing a DJ set including the track's first incarnation, a Morgan-McVey B-side called "Looking Good Diving With The Wild Bunch."
 Simenon expressed interest in reworking the track, before alerting Morgan to the approach of a crazed stalker who was trying to kill him.
 Morgan informed Cherry's record company of Simenon's interest in the track, and a deal was struck for him to produce what became "Buffalo Stance".

-Along with Trevor Horn, he co-produced "Krazy", a remix of the song "Crazy" by Seal, which Simenon had originally mixed.
+Along with Trevor Horn, he co-produced "Krazy", a remix of the song "Crazy" by Seal.